 Better treatments have also improved survival rates for people with Kaposi sarcoma.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
-When HIV and AIDS first became widespread, the five-year survival rate of people with Kaposi sarcoma was less than 10%.
-Now the most recent data from the National Cancer Institute shows five-year survival rates of about 72%.
-Often people with Kaposi sarcoma die from other diseases related to HIV and AIDS, not Kaposi sarcoma.
+When HIV and AIDS first became widespread, the 5-year survival rate of people with Kaposi sarcoma was less than 10%.
+Now the most recent data from the National Cancer Institute shows 5-year survival rates of 73%.
+Approximately 56% of patients are diagnosed at the early stage of the disease.

 For people with NHL and HIV/AIDS, the chance of recovery depends on a number of factors, including the stage of the lymphoma, the person’s age, the strength of the person’s immune system, and his or her health history.